wolfy-42/simu-documentation/documentation/05_User_Guide.md

 It has to be noted that a regression call can be executed in all different ways similar to the individual test-cases run execution types, as it was already covered:

- * Linux TCL interpreter using tclsh terminal
+a) Linux TCL interpreter using tclsh terminal

- * simulator vendor TCL CLI in bash terminal
+b) simulator vendor TCL CLI in bash terminal

- * simulator vendor TCL terminal in GUI - can be used to run simulations on Windows OS
+c) simulator vendor TCL terminal in GUI - can be used to run simulations on Windows OS

  * _The three use-cases above can be used with or without the SIMU shell_
  * _The three use-cases above can be used with the run_testcase function form the SIMU shell or by simply sourcing the test-case script_